-\$0 copayment for Medicarecovered services to treat kidney disease and conditions, including nutrition therapy for End-Stage Renal Disease.
+\$0 copayment for Medicarecovered services to treat kidney

-- Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+What you must pay when you Services that are covered for you get these services cover up to six sessions of kidney disease education disease and conditions, including services per lifetime nutrition therapy for End-Stage Renal Disease.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Services to treat kidney disease (continued) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.")

-Covered services include but are not limited to:
+Skilled nursing facility (SNF) care Authorization is required for Medicare covered skilled (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are nursing facility services. sometimes called "SNFs.")
+For Medicare covered Covered services include but are not limited to: stays: Semiprivate room (or a private room if medically necessary) Days 1-20: \$0 copayment per Meals, including special diets admission Skilled nursing services Physical therapy, occupational therapy, and Days 21-100: \$150 copayment speech therapy per day Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)

+Plan covers up to 100

+SNF days per benefit period.

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services
+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Except in an emergency, your doctor must tell the plan that you are going to be admitted to the facility. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services